Association

 General Assembly

-The Europex General Assembly consists of the CEOs or the company’s equivalent position of all 33 members.
+The Europex General Assembly consists of the CEOs, or the company’s equivalent senior representative, of all members.

 Board